ethanaobrien/youtube-downloader/README.md

 <p>I do not affiliate with youtube in ANY WAY.
 This tool is provided to you but I do not choose what you do with it.</p>
 <p>Downloading videos that contain copyrighted content is not allowed</p>

+If you have issues downloading (like no response from the page) please refresh the page and try again.
+This is BETA software.

 Changelog

 Version 0.5